andrew-couch/SortingHat/README.md

 #### Sentiment Lexicon
 * Sentiment will be measured for each character
-* Multiple lexicons will be used
+* Multiple lexicons will be used (Huliu, Jockers Rinker, NRC, Senticnet, Sentiword, SlangSD, Socal Google, and NRC emotions)
 * The sentiment will be measured by setence level however, will be averaged for each character
 * The averaging is done through simple averaging instead of weighted average